CURRENTLY CLOSED FOR APPLICATIONS.

 3. All other settings.

-Please see FAQs for more information.
+Please see FAQs to the right for more information.
+Click on image to enlarge.

 In addition to the Level 6 programme, the LINC Consortium is developing a continuing professional development (CPD) programme for INCOs to allow them to continue on their education journey and deepen their knowledge and understanding of leading inclusion in their settings.
 We will post more on this here on this page, as soon as news is circulated, this is expected to commence in April 2021.
 Source lincprogramme.ie